Generators

 - Enrichments: Extract additional structured data for matched candidates

-- Task API Processors: Understand processor options and pricing for enrichments
+- Task API Processors: Understand processor options for enrichments

 - Extend Runs: Increase match limits without paying new fixed costs